 Use good body language/posture.

 Get in the zone.
 Here’s a powerful but little known secret to presenting well – before the meeting and in private, laugh out loud, really laugh for 2 or 3 minutes – it puts a sparkle in your eye and sets you up to be at your best when it counts.
 If laughing out loud isn’t practical then laugh in your imagination.
 It works.
 In addition you can use PDT’s – physical determination techniques eg running on spot, massaging your facial muscles to get yourself ready.

 Virtual selling has become a necessary skill set – enjoy it.
 Apply these tips and practise, practise, practise.
 You’ll be well on your way to mastery.

-Relevant sales skills are taught in LDL’s The New Rules of Selling online sales training programme and The New Professional Selling Skills instructor-led programme.
+Relevant sales skills are taught in LDL’s The New Professional Selling Skills instructor-led programme and The New Rules of Selling on-demand sales training programme.